KvnSmith212/Data-Structures/README.md

 Data-Structures
 ===============

-Data structures practince in C
+Data structures practice in Java

-This Repository will be a collection of data structures, algorithms, and problems related to them.
-I will be going through several programming interview books and adding code/problems appropriately.
-Because I want to get better coding with it, all code will be written in C.
+This Repository will be a collection of data structures..
+I will be going through several programming interview books and adding data structures as I come across them.

 List of books so far:
-Programming Interviews Exposed (PIX)
+Programming Interviews Exposed

 NOTE: ~ besides a file means it is not yet finished

-I. Linked Lists
+I. Lists

-    a. list.c ~

-    b. list.h ~